Let me tell you about a place that left a big impression on me.

 - You will want a bike or a tuk-tuk to take you around the sprawling grounds.
 A bike will cost about RS 300-500 for the day, and a tuk-tuk will cost between RS 1500-2500 depending on where you book and how well you haggle.
 The heat and humidity are formidable, so if you wilt easily a tuk-tuk will be the way to go.

 - Plan for a full day to explore, especially if you are going by bike.
 Tuk-tuk tours take about a half-day.
 Early morning is a good time to set out to beat the heat and crowds.

 - The entry fee to the site is $25 USD or about RS 3750.

 - The Sri Maha Bodi and Mirisavatiya Dagoba have separate entrance fees (RS 200 and RS 250, respectively).

-- Street food is available in certain areas.
+- Street food is available in some areas.
 Expect lots of roti and coconuts.

-- I stayed at the Milano Tourist Rest in an air-conditioned room and had an excellent stay.
-They arranged a side trip for me to Mihintale the first night I was there, and also arranged for my tuk tuk with a reliable driver for the my tour of Anuradhapura.
+- I stayed at the Milano Tourist Rest, a guest house in Anuradhapura, in an air-conditioned room.
+I had an excellent stay.
+They arranged a side trip for me to Mihintale the first night I was there, and also arranged for my tuk-tuk with a reliable driver for the my tour of Anuradhapura.
 I was offered a welcome drunk upon arrival and their restaurant is well known in the area for its quality.
-Total cost for one night was RS 4950 or about $33 USD.
+Total cost for one night at the guest house was RS 4950 or about $33 USD.